birkmey8/Portfolio_Examples/lookml-sql-model/README.md

 # LookML + SQL – GA4 Campaign Analytics View

-A sanitized LookML view that models GA4 purchase events with user properties and campaign attribution fields.
+A  LookML view that models GA4 purchase events with user properties and campaign attribution fields.
 This is intended to power dashboards focused on campaign performance and revenue attribution.

 ## Notes
 - Replace `project.dataset.events_*` with your BigQuery GA4 export dataset.